Max Deutsch: Career

-Konstantin Stanislavsky commissioned a work which was to become the opera Schach (Chess).
-His "film symphony" Der Schatz (The Treasure) came from a commission from German film director Georg Wilhelm Pabst to provide an original musical score for his 1923 film.
+Konstantin Stanislavski commissioned a work which was to become the opera Schach (Chess).
+His "film symphony" Der Schatz (The Treasure) came from a commission from German film director G. W. Pabst to provide an original musical score for his 1923 film.
 In structure, Der Schatz was crafted in two formats: a film score and a stand-alone symphonic work.
-The five act symphony survived because the manuscript in the latter form was donated to the Deutsches Filminstitut in 1982, shortly before Deutsch died.
+The five-movement symphony survived because the manuscript in the latter form was donated to the Deutsches Filminstitut in 1982, shortly before Deutsch died.
 A score of years later, DeutschlandRadio Berlin collaborated with the Staatsphilharmonie Rheinland-Pfalz, conducted by Frank Strobel, to produce a record of "this extremely rare and totally unknown symphonic work".
 The recording became the foundation of a "synchronized restoration" of the film.
 As film music the "piece is scored for a theater orchestra of the kind typically found in European cinemas of the day".
-It brings to mind the work of Kurt Weill and Stefan Wolpe, and foreshadows Max Steiner's modernist film scores, adopting expressionist atonal twelve tone leitmotifs.
+It brings to mind the work of Kurt Weill and Stefan Wolpe, and foreshadows Max Steiner's modernist film scores, adopting expressionist atonal twelve-tone leitmotifs.
 Mood setting and character are developed; pianos appear throughout.

 From 1940 to 1945, Deutsch served in the French Foreign Legion.
 He formed long lasting friendships with Georges Bernanos and Jean Cassou.
-He was close to Tristan Tzara, Jean Cocteau and Vladimir Jankelevitch.
+He was close to Tristan Tzara, Jean Cocteau and Vladimir Jankélévitch.
 Max Deutsch was a friend of Ferruccio Busoni.
 He died in Paris.